 In addition, keep in mind that there is a series of articles that require special permits, such as food.

 I am going to cover this section in a very general way, as it greatly depends on the country of origin of the shipment.

 To send documents to China, normally conventional registered mail is good enough.
 However, if the shipment is to a particular address, I would recommend using a courier service.
 In China, many addresses do not have proper mailboxes and the package or the notification could easily get lost.

 Likewise, is it advisable to use express services or a courier, if the documents are urgent.

 Shipment regulations and the suitability of one shipment system or another can vary greatly depending on the country of origin.
 In general, to avoid large costs for small shipments, I recommend using the conventional postal system, but always in registered mail, as Chinese customs can be complicated and hold packages for large periods of time and in addition, if they are not registered, they can easily get lost.
 For larger shipments, I recommend using the services of specialized companies with experience with Chinese customs.

 As a general rule, the following shipment methods exist:

 - Air: Packages are transported by plane.
 This is the fastest method, but also the most expensive.

 - SAL (Surface Air Lifted): This is a combined system; that is, it uses land and maritime means within countries but air transport between countries.
 This is a good system as it is fast and cheaper than by air.
 You can check here if the country of origin of the shipment offers this system and to whom it is offered.

-Articles banned from being sent to China are the same as those that can’t be sent from China (see previous section).
-In addition, there is a series of articles which despite not being prohibited, are strictly regulated, including: food, devices that can intercept radio signals, lithium batteries, tobacco, alcohol, plants, seeds and animals.
+Articles banned from being sent to China are the same as those that can’t be sent from China (see the previous section).
+In addition, there is a series of articles which despite not being prohibited, are strictly regulated, including food, devices that can intercept radio signals, lithium batteries, tobacco, alcohol, plants, seeds, and animals.